toege/csharp-scrabble-challenge/README.md

 ### Double or Triple Word
 Similar to above, your solution should support the ability to define double and triple word scores.
 To indicate a double word score, the submitted word will be enclose in a pair of curly brackets (for example `{dog}`), and for triple word score a pair of square brackets (`[dog]`).
 Your solution should detect these brackets and apply the correct score modifications.
 You should add tests for this functionality to the spec file.

+## Super Extension

+Add a Console UI onto the application.
+You can use the Program.cs in the .Main project for this.
+Output a simple menu, enter words to score or any functionality you wish to include.